Dheerajsom/Dheerajsom/README.md

 ### About Me

-- 🌱 I’m currently diving deeper into **C, C++, Assembly, and Rust** for low-level programming and embedded systems.
+- 🌱 I'm currently diving deeper into **C, C++, Assembly, and Rust** for low-level programming and embedded systems.
 I'm also expanding my data analysis skills with **Pandas, Seaborn, NumPy, and Matplotlib**.
 - 💡 Passionate about the intersection of hardware and software, exploring efficient and robust firmware solutions.
 - 🎓 Actively applying theoretical knowledge from my Computer Engineering curriculum to hands-on embedded projects.